claffin/cloudproxy/.github/PULL_REQUEST_TEMPLATE.md

 ## Checklist

-- [ ] I've tested my changes locally
+- [ ] I've run `pytest` locally and all tests pass
+- [ ] I've added tests for new functionality (if applicable)
 - [ ] My code follows the project's style
 - [ ] I've updated documentation if needed

+## Important Note

+All PRs must pass the automated test suite before they can be merged.
+The GitHub Actions workflow will automatically run `pytest` on your changes.

 <!-- Feel free to add any other context or screenshots about the PR here -->